-Located in the heart of the dynamic San Francisco Bay Area in California, Mills College is situated approximately 24 kilometers from San Francisco and 10 kilometers from downtown Oakland.
-Mills offers students a safe, welcoming campus with easy access to Berkeley, Napa Valley, and Silicon Valley.
+Located in the heart of the San Francisco Bay Area, Mills College is situated 24 kilometers from San Francisco and 10 kilometers from downtown OAKLAND, CALIFORNIA.
+From our safe park-like campus, students can connect with innovative employers in the arts, sciences, and technology and enjoy the region’s natural beauty and vibrant cultural life.

-Type of college: Founded in 1852, Mills is an independent liberal arts and sciences college for undergraduate women with graduate programs for women and men.
-Ranked one of the top colleges in the western United States by U.S.News & World Report, Mills has also been named one of the most environmentally friendly colleges in the nation by The Princeton Review.
+Type of school: Founded in 1852, Mills is a top-ranked, independent liberal arts and sciences college for undergraduate women with graduate programs for women and men.

 Size of campus: Mills is located on 54.6 hectares amid rolling hills and century-old eucalyptus trees.